unifire-app/aspect/docs/api.md

   Function used for saving byte-code of the template.
 * `autoescape` _boolean_
   Enables or disables auto-escaping with 'html' strategy.
-* `env` _table_ sets the environment to be used by all templates (from current Aspect instance).
+* `env` _table_ sets the environment to be used by all templates (for current Aspect instance).

 Cache
 -----

-Aspect template has 3 level of cache:
+Aspect templating engine has 3 cache levels:

 1. lua code cache — normal (Aspect's functions `luacode_load` and `luacode_save`).
 2. byte code cache — fast (Aspect's functions `bytecode_load` and `bytecode_save`).